pwilmart/ABRF_2020/README.md

 ![slide 5](images/Slide5.png)

 This Atlantic article from a couple of years ago claims that the scientific paper is obsolete.
-The article was about “notebooks” could replace scientific papers.
+The article was about how notebooks could replace scientific papers.

 Link to [Atlantic article](https://www.theatlantic.com/science/archive/2018/04/the-scientific-paper-is-obsolete/556676/)